 FUNDING AREAS: Healthy behaviors/healthy environments, basic human needs/social services, neighborhood revitalization, immigrant population needs, college access, early childhood development, public education

 Nonprofits can apply for a grant from the Fund for Chattanooga, CFGC's primary grantmaking mechanism.
 A volunteer committee of community members governs and oversees the grant process.
 The committee reviews applications three times per year in the areas of program development and capital expenditure.
-General operating support isn’t typically provided.
+General operating support is not typically provided.
 The maximum request for applications is $20,000, limited to only one application per funding area per organization each year.

 There is an online portal to submit grant applications.
 In the past, the first letter of intent deadline of the year has fallen in January.
 Full application deadlines are usually a couple weeks later, with grant decisions typically in early April.